Optimal Electromagnetic Searches for Axion and Hidden-Photon Dark Matter

 We maximize $F_{\rm log}$.
 The signal source possesses complex impedance, and the quantum-limited amplifier possesses real noise impedance.
 If the matching network is linear, passive, and reciprocal, then the Bode-Fano criterion \cite{bode1945network,fano1950theoretical} applies, yielding an upper bound on $F_{\rm log}$ (see Sec.
 V A 2 of \cite{chaudhuri2018fundamental}),

-The bound applies to an amplifier that measures forward power, as well as one that measures voltage or current (the ``op-amp mode'' \cite{clerk2010introduction}), e.g. a flux-to-voltage amplifier such as a SQUID; see App.
+The bound applies to an amplifier that measures forward power, as well as one that measures voltage or current (the ``op-amp mode'' \cite{clerk2010introduction}), e.g. a SQUID; see App.
 F of \cite{chaudhuri2018fundamental}.
-An analogous bound applies to an $RC$ (resistor and capacitor) source.
+An analogous bound applies to an equivalent-$RC$ (resistor and capacitor) source.

 Equality in eq. (\ref{eq:BF_bound}) is obtained with a narrowband, multipole LC Chebyshev filter, but such structures are difficult to implement.
 Therefore, we ask how close a single-pole resonator can come to the Bode-Fano limit.